#356: Shinny Dipping

 I think it's just called like Karen Reed.

-But now we're like asking you for like you were giving a recommendation to us.
-And we're like, can we have the type Karen Reed
+Hold on.
+You can Google Shinney and shit, but now we're like asking you for like you were giving a recommendation to us.

-fascinating and i'm not saying i know what happened but i am saying that this is a very interesting trial to watch
+fascinating.
+And I'm not saying I know what happened, but I am saying that this is a very interesting trial to watch.

-pronunciation made them become like an $80 million business.
+That, that, that, uh, pronunciation made them become like an $80 million business.
 Yeah.

 Mail Kemp?
 Mail Kimp?
 What was...
 Okay, Adnan Saeed.